Bukas Luluhod ang Mga Tala

-Bukas Luluhod ang mga Tala (Tomorrow the Stars Will Kneel) is a 1984 Filipino drama film directed by Emmanuel H. Borlaza from a screenplay written by Jose N. Carreon and Orlando R. Nadres, based on the komiks serial written by Nerissa G. Cabral and serialized on Pilipino Komiks Atlas.
+Bukas Luluhod ang mga Tala (Tomorrow the Stars Will Kneel) is a 1984 Filipino drama film directed by Emmanuel H. Borlaza from a screenplay written by Jose N. Carreon and Orlando R. Nadres, based on the komiks serial written by Nerissa G. Cabral and serialized in Pilipino Komiks Atlas.
 Starring Sharon Cuneta, Eddie Rodriguez, Gina Pareño, Pilar Pilapil, Tommy Abuel, Rey "PJ" Abellana, Raymond Lauchengco, Lani Mercado, Eula Valdez, and Janet Elisa Giron, with special participation of Christopher de Leon, the film revolves around a girl who was born into a dirt-poor family and who swore revenge on the rich family that kept wronging them.

 Produced and distributed by Viva Films, the film was theatrically released on July 11, 1984.
 The film's theme song "Pangarap na Bituin" is sung by Sharon Cuneta and composed by Willy Cruz.
+It was a commercial success, becoming one of the highest-grossing Philippine films of the year.

 Plot

 The movie is about an illegitimate child Rebecca (Sharon Cuneta) who swore revenge against her father Don Roman Estrella (Eddie Rodriguez) and her legitimate half-sisters Alice (Lani Mercado) and Monet (Eula Valdez).
 The film's title, "Bukas Luluhod ang mga tala", comes from her swearing revenge against the Estrella family.

 Rebecca started performing and soon have a successful singing career.
 She planned on buying the Estrella home but relents and instead made peace with her father and her half-sister Monet.
 The film ends with Rebecca singing the chorus of "Pangarap na Bituin" while a montage of the movie plays.